 Loans to Executive Officers.
 From July 1999 through January 2001, the Company hired a number of individuals from out-of-state and relocated them to California.
 The market in California during this period was very competitive for certain positions and the most qualified individuals available at that time were located in other states.
 In order to induce three executive officers to relocate to California from cities with lower housing costs, the Company offered each of these executive officers a non-interest bearing home loan to assist them with the purchase of a new residence in California.
 These loans expired upon the earlier of 5 years or certain liquidity events, none of which have happened to date.
 In early 2002, the Company negotiated with all three of these executive officers for the early repayment of these loans.
-In January 2002, in exchange for Peter Van Camp, the Company's Chief Executive Officer, agreeing to repay the loan four years earlier than its maturity, and in exchange for his waiving his right to any bonuses earned and expensed in 2001, the Company in full in February 2002.
+In January 2002, in exchange for Peter Van Camp, the Company's Chief Executive Officer, agreeing to repay the loan four years earlier than its maturity, and in exchange for his waiving his right to any bonuses earned and expensed in 2001, the Compensation Committee of the Board of Directors forgave \$874,000 of Mr. Van Camp's loan of \$1,512,000.
+The remaining amount due under the loan of \$638,000 was repaid to the Company in full in February 2002.
 In addition, the Company negotiated with the other two executive officers of the Company, Peter Ferris and Marjorie Backaus, to repay their loans in full several years prior to the loans' maturity dates.
 In exchange, the Company agreed to pay a portion of the interest on each of the officer's mortgage for their principal residence through December 31, 2003.
-Mr. Ferris' loan, totaling \$750,000, was repaid in full in February 2002 and Ms. Backaus' loan, totaling \$250,000, was repaid in full in March 2002.
+Mr. Ferris' loan, totaling \$750,000, was repaid in full in March 2002.

 Equipment Reseller Agreements with Affiliated Companies In March 2002, the Company entered into an agreement to resell equipment with Cisco Systems, Inc. ("Cisco"), a greater than 5% stockholder in the Company.
 Michelangelo Volpi, one of the Company's directors, is an executive officer of Cisco.
 The Company plans to recognize revenue from this arrangement on a gross basis in accordance with Emerging Issue Task Force Issue No. 99-19, Recording Revenue as a Principal versus Net as an Agent.
-The Company acts as the principal in the transaction as the Company's customer services agreement identifies the Company as the party responsible for the fulfillment of product/ services to the Company is customers and has full pricing discretion.
+The Company acts as the principal in the transaction as the Company's customer services agreement identifies the Company as the party responsible for the fulfillment of product/ services to the Company's customers and has full pricing discretion.
 In the case of products sold under this arrangement, the Company takes title to the products and bears the inventory risk as the Company has made minimum purchase commitments for equipment to various vendors.
 The Company has credit risk, as it is responsible for collecting the sales price from a customer, but must pay the amount owed to its suppliers after the suppliers perform, regardless of whether the sales price is fully collected.
 In addition, the Company will often determine the required equipment configuration.
 The Company has purchased and resold equipment for \$968,000 under the agreement with Cisco.